wilsonmar/wilsonmar.github.io/_posts/2017-04-25-git-rebase.md

 First of all, there is a lot of misunderstanding about rebase.

 Randy Fay <a target="_blank" href="https://randyfay.com/node/103">
-comments (in 2011)</a>: The issue, of course, is "Does it help anybody in the future to see my topic branch and the various garbage commits on it."
+comments (in 2011)</a>: The issue is "Does it help anybody in the future to see my topic branch and the various garbage commits on it?"
 The answer, much of the time, is "no".
 That's what serious rebasing is about.
-The "rebasing" discussed in this tiny article is just about making sure your local changes go on top of what's already been committed, so you don't end up with stupid, dangerous, useless merge commits that don't help anything.
+The <strong>"rebasing"</strong> discussed in this article is about making sure your local changes go on top of what's already been committed, so you don't end up with stupid, dangerous, useless merge commits that don't help anything.

-There are several ways to rebase away you extra commit messages into one commit with a cogent message before others see them:

-   0. <a href="#InteractiveCommands">Interactively rebase to squash commits, on command-line</a>, immediately below
-   0. <a href="#RebaseOnGitHub">Rebasing on GitHub</a>
-   0. <a href="#VisualStudio">Rebase in IDEs (Microsoft's 'Visual Studio, etc.)</a>

 ## Man page